cwoodall/cwoodall-hugo/content/posts/2023-08-29-mini-sabbatical-review.md

   - Ancillary Mercy
   - Mistborn: Secret History
 - Playing music with Emily's family
-- Foraging for Chanterelle Mushrooms (and eating them)
+- Foraging for Chanterelle Mushrooms (and cooking them)
+-
 | ![](/img/posts/2023-08-29-sabbatical/chanterelle.jpeg) |
 | :----------------------------------------------------------------: |

 ## What's Next

-I am starting a job as a Real-Time Controls Engineer at Commonwealth Fusion Systems.
+I am starting a job as a Senior Real-Time Controls Engineer at Commonwealth Fusion Systems.
 I will still be programming in C++ and Python, but my focus will be on control systems for Tokamak Operations.
 This is a change from my past roles which have all been explicitly in Embedded Software Engineering or Electrical Engineering.
 I have grown into a controls engineering role working at BETA implementing, tuning, and designing motor controllers for PMSM motors.
 I am excited to continue to grow in this field and learn more about the physics and engineering of fusion reactors.

 I have been doing some arrangements for violin and mandolin and want to keep on doing that, and recording more music.